This key measure of inflation climbed at the fastest pace since 1982 last month - KRDO

 By Anneken Tappe, CNN Business

-Yet another key measure of inflation ticked higher at the start of the year, rising at its fastest pace since 1982.
+Yet another key measure of inflation ticked higher at the start of the year, rising at its fastest pace in nearly 40 years.

 This is a developing story.
 It will be updated